hriggs/dwa-project1/README.md

 <http://p1.hriggs.me>

 ## Description
-A portfolio website that includes placeholder links to future projects and information about me.
+The Project 1 portfolio website for the class CSCI E-15: Dynamic Web Applications.
+It includes placeholders names and links for future projects, a picture of me and information about my background.

 ## Demo
 None required for Project 1.